-Our mission is to provide high quality mediation, arbitration and training services.
+Our mission is to provide high-quality mediation, arbitration, parenting coordination, and training services.

 Our professionally accredited mediators have legal or social work backgrounds.
 We work closely with lawyers, clients and other professionals to create effective conflict resolution processes.
 We help resolve the most challenging cases.
 And our training and consulting work is internationally acclaimed.
 We provide professionals with excellent learning and accreditation credentials.

 We provide family and civil mediation, parenting coordination, and family mediation-arbitration.
 Our work is mostly referred by lawyers, and we are respected for our effective mediations with clients alone.
 We work closely with our clients, their lawyers and other professionals to provide the right process, done the right way.
 We keep costs down, without sacrificing experience, professionalism, satisfaction or quality outcomes.

 We offer a highly respected series of Core Workshops for family and collaborative lawyers, mental health professionals, arbitrators, paraglegals, educators, business leaders and others.
 Designed to equip participants to gain mediation designations, our courses provide the theory, skills and experience required for effective conflict resolution.
 We follow up with a comprehensive internship program.

 We have designed and delivered custom conflict resolution workshops across Canada and in the UK.
 We will create training for groups as small as ten, designed to meet the needs of an organization or group of professionals.
 We focus on meaningful theory and effective skills — in negotiation, mediation, arbitration, and restorative justice — and address the difficult issues of power, gender, cultural difference, violence and mental illness, among others.

 Our commitment to high standards and constant improvement is evident in all we do.
 We hope you enjoy our site.